-Examples of slate-like activity would be the appearance of other candidates on one's campaign material, campaign material that resemble one another, including (but not limited to) similar or the same slogans.
+Examples of slate-like activity would be the appearance of other candidates on one's campaign material, campaign material that resemble one another, including (but not limited to) similar or the same slogans and campaigning in the same areas of the college simultaneously.
 At its discretion, the CRO or Electoral Committee may prohibit other activities it declares as slate-like.
-Candidates are expected to campaign independently, but if joint campaign activities including, but not limited to, classroom announcements, leafleting, and other campaign activities do occur, they must be reported to the Electoral Committee within 24 hours of their occurrence.
+Candidates are expected to campaign independently, but if joint campaign activities including, but not limited to, classroom announcements, leafleting, and other campaign activities do occur, they must be reported, with evidence, to the Electoral Committee within 24 hours of their occurrence.
 The Electoral Committee will act accordingly.